Do you HAVE to have surgery for a disc herniation?

 Now, the discs themselves are actually quite tough as they provide a lot of support while also providing mobility.
 However, over time and with injuries, they can develop little cracks or fissures and they can start to leak.
 Inside of the disc is a jelly like substance and, when that substance gets to the point where it can leak out of the disc, it can start to push against the nerves.
 More importantly, the specific nerves that travel from and out of the spine and then down the leg.
 From there, they go to sensory and motor nerves that control your muscles.
 They also go through a section of the spine that is quite narrow and, if a disc herniates and leaks it's insides onto that nerve or near that nerve, it can produce enormous amounts of pain and even weakness or drop foot (where you cannot elevate or lift up your foot).
 Additionally, it can interfere with your sense of balance, your reaction speed, and it increases your fall risk.

 So, on top of being incredibly painful, there are additional effects that can really impact your quality of life.
 However, it is the pain that is the leading instigator sending people to the doctor saying, "hey, my back hurts" or "this pain is running down the back of my leg, I can feel it down into my calf and, sometimes, even down all the way into the foot."
-Unfortunately, the pain typically gets worse.
 Whenever you lean forward, sometimes lean off to the side, or whenever you cough or sneeze, it can be very painful because it increases the pressure on the disc.
 As mentioned above, when you increase the pressure on the disc it pushes more of that jelly substance to the outside.

 The technical term here is 'disc herniation' because the insides of the disc has herniated or come outwards to the outside of the disc.
 It is not the more commonly known herniation that happens in the abdomen, such as an umbilical herniation or an inguinal herniation where some of the intestines have actually pushed out into the outer wall of the abdominal muscles or through the muscles of the groin.
 This is talking about the insides of the spinal disc going to the outside of the disc, but it is still very much contained in the body.
 You cannot feel this type of herniation from the outside because it is very deep.